waterinag/eqipa-docs/docs/tool-setup/system-setup.md

 # 🛠️ System Setup

-This section covers the complete setup of system dependencies and software required to run the **EQIPA (Evapotranspiration-based Quick Irrigation Performance Assessment)** application on a fresh Ubuntu server.
+This section covers the complete setup of system dependencies and software required to run the **EQIPA (Evapotranspiration-based Quick Irrigation Performance Assessment)** application on a fresh **Ubuntu server**.

 ---